 While the Hb carries out the function of oxygen transport from lungs or gills to the tissues, the band 3 protein carries out the electrically neutral exchange of chloride and bicarbonate anions between the inside and the outside of the red blood cell.
 The active form of the band 3 protein is a dimer in which each monomer, represented by 920 amino acids is subdivided in two fundamental regions: a hydrophobic region that crosses the membrane with 12-14 α -helices and a cytoplasmic hydrophilic region (cdb3) distinct in its turn in two domains, N-terminal and C-terminal.
-The integral membrane domain represents the protein portion involved in the function of an ion channel; the cytoplasmic domain connects binding with various intraerythrocytic proteins, among them the cytoskeletal proteins (ankyrin, band 4,1 and band 4,2) and carbonate dehydratase to the extreme C-terminus (Bruce et al. 2003), the glycolytic enzymes (Low 1986, Harris et al. 1990, Low et al. 1993) and hemoglobin (Cassoly 1983, Chetrite et al. 1985) to the N-terminus.
+The integral membrane domain represents the protein portion involved in the function of an ion channel; the cytoplasmic domain connects binding with various intraerythrocytic proteins, among them the cytoskeletal proteins (ankyrin, band 4,1

+PHYSIOLOGICAL RESEARCH • ISSN 0862-8408 (print) • ISSN 1802-9973 (online) © 2008 Institute of Physiology v.v.i., Academy of Sciences of the Czech Republic, Prague, Czech Republic Fax +420 241 062 164, e-mail: physres@biomed.cas.cz, www.biomed.cas.cz/physiolres and band 4,2) and carbonate dehydratase to the extreme C-terminus (Bruce et al. 2003), the glycolytic enzymes (Low 1986, Harris et al. 1990, Low et al. 1993) and hemoglobin (Cassoly 1983, Chetrite and Cassoly 1985) to the N-terminus.

-In particular Hb binds to cdb3 through β -chains; this binding is mostly of electrostatic nature and is influenced by the state of oxygenation of the erythrocyte.
-The interaction causes a sort of bivalent modulation, decreasing the hemoglobin affinity for oxygen and changing the HCO3^{-/}/Cl- flux, probably due to a kind of steric hindrance exercised by Hb on the intermembrane channel (Galtieri et al. 2002).
+In particular, Hb binds to cdb3 through β -chains; this binding is mostly of electrostatic nature and is influenced by the state of oxygenation of the erythrocyte.
+The interaction causes a sort of bivalent modulation, decreasing the hemoglobin affinity for oxygen and changing the HCO3^{-/}Cl- flux, probably due to a kind of steric hindrance exercised by Hb on the intermembrane channel (Galtieri et al. 2002).
 The binding between band 3 and hemoglobin takes place at the level of the first extremely acid 11 amino acid residues of the N-terminal portion of the band 3 cytoplasmic domain.
-This portion fits perfectly into the central cavity of the hemoglobin molecule at the level of 2.3-biphosphoglycerate (BPG) binding cleft involving all the basic residues responsible for binding with phosphate (that is Val1, His2, His143 and Lys 82) beyond to Arg104 residue characteristic for the binding causes a kind of competition with the Hb for the same site.
-Since band 3 coordinates the transmembrane anion exchange (HCO3^{-/}/Cl-) and the glycolytic enzymes govern the metabolic pathway in the erythrocyte, it follows that Hb can work like a transducer, through its T-R transition, modulating the metabolism of the red blood cell and the anion exchange in an oxygen-dependent way (Giardina et al. 1995, Galtieri et al. 2002).
+This portion fits perfectly into the central cavity of the hemoglobin molecule at the level of 2.3-biphosphoglycerate (BPG) binding cleft involving all the basic residues responsible for binding with phosphate (that is Val1, His2, His143 and Lys 82) beyond to Arg104 residue characteristic of the binding with cdb3.
+Some glycolytic enzymes interact also with the N-terminal part of the band 3 and their binding causes a kind of competition with the Hb for the same site.
+Since band 3 coordinates the transmembrane anion exchange (HCO3^{-/}Cl-) and the glycolytic enzymes govern the metabolic pathway in the erythrocyte, it follows that Hb can work as a transducer, through its T-R transition, modulating the metabolism of the red blood cell and the anion exchange in an oxygen-dependent way (Giardina et al. 1995, Galtieri et al. 2002).

 The question then naturally arises whether vertebrate Hbs at the lowest evolutionary level can have evolved an oxygen-dependent affinity for their respective cdb3, assuming that in the erythrocyte the evolution of a regulatory mechanism modulating some fundamental functions is desirable and predictable.
-Arguments against such hypothesis include the fact that in vertebrates the object of study is the N-terminus of band 3 sequence is not highly conserved, while supporting data indicate that all the cdb3 known are polyanionic and that many deoxygenated Hb (deoxyHb) of vertebrates show high affinity for polyanions, such as BPG, IPP or ATP (Weber et al. 2004).
+Arguments against such hypothesis include the fact that in vertebrates the object of study is the N-terminus of band 3 sequence, which is not highly conserved, while supporting data indicate that all the cdb3 known are polyanionic and that many deoxygenated Hb (deoxyHb) of vertebrates show high affinity for polyanions, such as BPG, IPP or ATP (Weber et al. 2004).